 You can’t think of Orlando without conjuring up images of theme parks; after all, many families choose to go to Orlando simply for the opportunity to go on daring rides and take part in amazing attractions.
 However, theme parks do not have to be the only reason you vacation in Orlando.
-There are ways to relax and enjoy yourself while visiting this great city!
+There are spots to relax and get mental clarity or enjoy yourself while visiting this great city!
 Some of the best places to visit during your Orlando vacation to make it even more amazing.
 Here you will find some relaxing things to do in Orlando.

 What better way to relax than home from home in one of the many villa holidays in Orlando.